dennisrahmen/EnrollmentStation/README.md

 You can find the latest binaries at our [releases page](https://github.com/jnsgsbz/EnrollmentStation/releases).

 ## Prerequisites
 To use this tool you will need an Enrollment Agent Certificate which allows you to enroll certificates on behalf of other users.
 This certificate template is available on a default Active Directory Certificate Services (Windows CA) installation but is normally not permitted for any users other than Domain Admins.
-For added security, create a dedicated user which is used as the enrollment station user.
+For additional security, create a dedicated user which is used as the enrollment station user.

 **A. Setup Enrollment Agent certificate template permissions**